isomerpages/pmo-nccs/media/speeches/_posts/2012-03-06-speech-by-ms-jane-lim-divisional-director-of-energy-market-authority-at-the-electric-vehicles-lessons-challenges-and-opportunities-seminar-6-march-2012.md

 To prepare for a future when EVs could become more pervasive, we have embarked on a test-bed, to evaluate the feasibility of using EVs in Singapore and to gain a better understanding of EV technologies, business models and user preferences.

-In many respects, Singapore appears to be an ideal location for EVs, given our small size, compact urban environment, robust power grid, advanced Information and Communication Technology (ICT) infrastructure and welldeveloped R&D capabilities.
+In many respects, Singapore appears to be an ideal location for EVs, given our small size, compact urban environment, robust power grid, advanced Information and Communication Technology (ICT) infrastructure and welldeveloped R&amp;D capabilities.
 The average daily driving distance for a typical vehicle here is less than 55 km a day, well within the typical driving range of a fully-charged EV between 90 km to 160km.

 In addition, Singapore has a wealth of technology and research expertise in electronics, power and precision engineering.
 Our test-bed is part of developing Singapore as a “living laboratory” for companies to research, develop and test innovative solutions that can serve a wider market.